sipeed/MaixPy/docs/doc/en/audio/play.md

    p.play()
    ```

-  - This will block until all audio data is written, but not until all audio data is actually played.
+  - This operation will block until all audio data is written, but not until all audio data is actually played.
 If you exit the programme after calling `play()`, some of the audio data to be played may be lost.

 4. Done